 If you are injured at training or a game, regardless of whether your injury is likely to require an insurance claim or not, it must be reported via a white Sutherland Shire Football Association (SSFA) Accident Form.
 Injury reporting is the same throughout the SSFA.

 If you are injured here’s what to do:

 - Coach/manager must advise GUFC’s secretary firstname.lastname@example.org of the incident.
 Please include Ground / Player’s Name / Date of Injury / Team / Nature of Injury / Any Remarks

-- We will complete and lodge the SSFA Accident Form and email you details of 'What to Do' if you need to lodge a Personal Injury Claim Form.
+- We will complete and lodge the SSFA Accident Form and Shared Services will email you details of how to lodge a Personal Injury Claim Online.

 On game day